stampit-org/stamp-specification/README.md

 ### Stamp Options

-It is recommended that stamp factories only take one argument: The stamp `options` argument.
+It is recommended that stamps only take one argument: The stamp `options` argument.
 There are no reserved properties and no special meaning.
 However, using multiple arguments for a stamp could create conflicts where multiple stamps expect the same argument to mean different things.
 Using named parameters, it's possible for stamp creator to resolve conflicts with `options` namespacing.
 For example, if you want to compose a database connection stamp with a message queue stamp:

 ```js
 const db = dbStamp({